nwg/racket-wiki/RacketCon-Hackathon-2013.md

 # Documentation Improvements

 * Tutorials.
 More tutorials or even sections of tutorials would be helpful.
 This is a project where multiple people can work together easily, possibly by splitting the work by section (and having someone do an editing pass to make it cohesive).
 Potential tutorial topics:
-  - `racket/gui`
+  - `racket/gui` (e.g., [Qt Quick](http://qt-project.org/doc/qt-5.1/qtdoc/gettingstartedqml.html), [GTK getting started](https://developer.gnome.org/gtk3/stable/gtk-getting-started.html))
   - `racket/draw`
-  - Concurrency and synchronization (e.g., see [Rust tasks tutorial](http://static.rust-lang.org/doc/tutorial-tasks.html) for inspiration)
+  - Concurrency and synchronization (e.g., see [Rust tasks tutorial](http://static.rust-lang.org/doc/tutorial-tasks.html) or [Qt Threads](http://qt-project.org/doc/qt-5.1/qtcore/thread-basics.html) for inspiration)

 # FFI Bindings